Data Processing Agreement

 2.5.1 Documentation of the Input

-• Data cannot be created, changed or deleted without authentication and authorization
+• Data cannot be created, modified or deleted without authentication and authorization.

-• Operations within the Omnifact platform are assigned to users
+• Operations within the Omnifact platform are clearly assigned to users.

 2.6 Order Control